daneroo/im-penrose/packages/document-site/README.md

 # Gatsby Trials

+Restarting these experiments with [gatsby themes](https://www.gatsbyjs.org/docs/themes/) and will also experiment with yarn workspaces.

+Replicate example in this [egghead course](https://egghead.io/courses/gatsby-theme-authoring)

+## Legacy Below ---

 I am using [Gatsby](https://www.gatsbyjs.org/) (v2), and these are minimal examples to de-risk things I need:

 - Hooks